Black Country Radio - Code of Conduct

-Black Country Radio is managed by Waterfront Media CIC, a Community Interest Company.
-Waterfront Media CIC may undertake other community media projects to support the running of Black Country Radio.This volunteer agreement describes the arrangement between Black Country Radio (as managed by Waterfront Media CIC) and you as a volunteer.
+Black Country Radio and Black Country Xtra are managed by Waterfront Media CIC, a Community Interest Company.
+Waterfront Media CIC may undertake other community media projects to support the running of Black Country Radio including Black Country Xtra.This volunteer agreement describes the arrangement between Waterfront Media CIC and you as a volunteer.

 - Induction and training - To provide you with induction on the work of Black Country Radio, its staff, your volunteering role and appropriate training to meet the responsibilities of your role.

 - Supervision, support and flexibility - To explain the standards we expect for our services and to encourage and support you to achieve and maintain them.
 To provide a named person who will be your contact to discuss your volunteering and any successes and problems.
 To do our best to help you develop your volunteering role with us.

 - Health and Safety - To provide adequate training and feedback in support of our health and safety policies.